 - Contract and temporary work is available at graduate and technician level within a number of sectors.

 - Research work can provide more variety than that of routine identification or monitoring, which may be more structured.

-A good honours degree in a related subject is required for entry into the career of a microbiologist.
+You'll need a good honours degree in a relevant subject to become a microbiologist.
 Relevant degrees include: